ryan-mcclue/ryan-mcclue/src/mcu.md

 Sounds muffled

 Spectrum is frequency content of wave.
+Height is a complex number that encodes magnitude/amplitude/voltage/energy and phase offset (where it started in the sinusoid) at that frequency
+However, in a graph often only plot the magnitude as don't care about phase?
-In a graph, height is amplitude/voltage/energy at that frequency Any signal can be represented as a sum of single-frequency components
+Any signal can be represented as a sum of single-frequency components

 DFT (Discrete Fourier Transform) computes spectrum